Introduction: (almost) Universal MIDI SysEx CC Programmer (and Sequencer...)

 - MIDI out connection is very simple and asks for two 220 ohm resistors (but down to 150 ohm will work)

-- Buttons do not ask for pulldown resistors being that the sketch activates the internal pullup resistors our Arduino MEGA is equipped with.
+- Buttons do not ask for pulldown resistors being that the sketch activates the internal Arduino's pullup resistors.

 - Each LED asks for a curent limiting resistor (200-220 ohm are ok for green LEDs).

 I used the listed digital pins for comodity, but they are not "special" pins (we are not using the pwm capability of some pins here or some other pin-specific feature): you can set your favourite digital pins, but remember to modify the code accordingly or your buttons/LEDs will not work!

 Please, notice that the MIDI OUT connection in picture is FRONT view (not rear view).

 Step 5: Software - Some Link to Theory